 A much-loved date in the calendar year, Shrove Tuesday is a time to make use of our favourite winter ingredients as well as odds and ends from the fridge.
 Pancakes are such a versatile vessel for so many flavours and this rhubarb, ginger, blood orange and yoghurt combination is delicious, making use of the first of our vibrant pink Market Garden forced rhubarb.
 Make a big batch of the compote to serve with your pancakes and store any extra in your fridge to enjoy with porridge, yoghurt or homemade shortbread.
 While the compote in this recipe requires some time to prepare, it delivers the most incredible depth of flavour so is worth the wait.

-METHODDIFFICULTY: Medium 30 MINS
+METHODDIFFICULTY: Easy 30 MINS

 Begin by making the compote.
 Put the rhubarb, sugar, ginger and orange zest into a bowl and toss together.
 Cover the bowl with a plate and set aside to marinate for at least 2 hours.